 Over-the-counter hearing aid options are appearing more frequently online and in stores.
 These instruments are meant to make it easier to get assistance with hearing loss.
 They also increase the affordability of hearing help.
-But medical experts and even government officials have some significant worries about some of the consequences of using over-the-counter hearing aids.
+But medical professionals and even government officials have some significant worries about some of the consequences of using over-the-counter hearing aids.
 Some states are even releasing warnings because they have received complaints from individuals who have used them.
 Some of these concerns are outlined below.

 Don’t Neglect Getting a Hearing Examination